guenael1997/VideoGameWebSiteSample/README.md

 # VideoGameWebSiteSample
 A sample of video game's web site made for showing the game

-This website is already online a this link : https://videogametemplate.netlify.app/
+This website is already online on the following link : https://videogametemplate.netlify.app/